takezoe/scalatra-twirl.g8/README.md

 scalatra-template
 =================

-Template project for Scalatra based web application.
+Template project for Scalatra, Twirl and Slick based web applications.

-##Usage

-Clone this repository and overwrite organization and name in `build.sbt` and hit the command below:
+## Usage

+You can create and run a project as following:

 ```
+$ sbt new takezoe/scalatra-twirl-slick
+$ cd <name-of-app>
-./sbt ~jetty:start
+$ sbt ~jetty:start
 ```

-##Components
+## Components

-* Scala 2.12.0
+* Scala 2.12.1
 * scalatra 2.5.0
 * twirl 1.3.0
 * slick 3.2.0-M2
 * scalatra-forms 1.1.0
-* sbt 0.13.13